openshift-istio/openshift-ansible/istio/Installation.md

 ## Installing Istio

-The following steps will install Istio into an existing OCP 3.9 installation
+The following steps will install Istio into an existing OCP 3.9 installation, they can be executed from any host with access to the cluster

-- Upload the `istio_installer_template.yaml` template to the master node
-- Execute the following commands, specifying the public URL of your master as the value of the parameter

 ```
 oc new-project istio-system